Capacity building events

 The challenges experienced by marine scientists, particularly early career marine scientists, working at the science-policy-society interface, are well documented.
 This is because traditional scientific training programs (e.g. PhD training) are not yet designed to incorporate the skill set and competencies required to operate effectively at this interface.
 To this end, this training workshop will aim to equip EU-based early career marine scientists with the practical knowledge, skills and tools that are needed to operate more effectively at the science-policy-society interface.
 Drawing on a diverse set of lecturers and experts, workshop participants will develop a strong theoretical and applied understanding of the science-policy-society interface as it relates to the management of coastal and marine resources in Europe and elsewhere.
 Participants will also have the opportunity to interact and learn from local policy-makers and managers to gain first-hand insights into the world of policy and decision-making, and ways to influence decision-making processes.

-Target audience: EU-based early career researchers (post-docs with less than 7 years post-PhD) from any scientific discipline, providing that their research is in some way related to the management of coastal and marine resources.
+Target audience: The workshop is open to EU-based early career researchers (less than 7 years post-PhD) and final stage PhD students from any scientific discipline, providing that their research is in some way related to the management of coastal and marine resources.

 Learn more about this event.

 September 2018: Workshop – “Planning for an uncertain future: Climate Change, Wetlands and Natura 2000”